symfony/symfony-docs/service_container/autowiring.rst

 But, you can also manually wire any *other* service by specifying the argument under the arguments key.

-Another possibility is to use the ``#[Target]`` attribute.
-By using this attribute on the argument you want to autowire, you can define exactly which service to inject by passing the name of the argument used in the named alias.
-Thanks to this, you're able to have multiple services implementing the same interface and keep the argument name decorrelated of any implementation name (like shown in the example above).
+Another option is to use the ``#[Target]`` attribute.
+By adding this attribute to the argument you want to autowire, you can specify which service to inject by passing the name of the argument used in the named alias.
+This way, you can have multiple services implementing the same interface and keep the argument name separate from any implementation name (like shown in the example above).

 .. warning::

-    The ``#[Target]`` attribute only accepts the name of the argument used in the named alias, it **does not** accept service ids or service aliases.
+    The ``#[Target]`` attribute only accepts the name of the argument used in the named alias; it **does not** accept service ids or service aliases.

 Suppose you want to inject the ``App\Util\UppercaseTransformer`` service.
 You would use the ``#[Target]`` attribute by passing the name of the ``$shoutyTransformer`` argument::